 There are no exchanges or refunds on unused tickets.

-Mixed programmes feature two or more ballets in one performance, hence the multiple titles, where as full-length narrative ballets such as Alice’s Adventures in Wonderland and Anna Karenina follow one storyline across all acts.
+Mixed programmes feature two or more ballets in one performance, hence the multiple titles, whereas full-length narrative ballets such as Swan Lake and The Sleeping Beauty follow one storyline across all acts.

 Each artist in the company has a full biography on our website.
 You can also engage with the company and artists on Facebook and Instagram (@nationalballet) to learn more about life at the National Ballet, on and off stage.

 Photography and videography of performances are not permitted but please do take as many photos and selfies as you like in the lobby of the beautiful Four Seasons Centre for Performing Arts before the performance begins and during intermission.
 Be sure to tag us @nationalballet!

 Plan to arrive at least one hour before the time shown on your ticket.
 This allows for plenty of time for you to pick up your tickets at the box office, show your proof of vaccination, find your seat and place your drink order for the intermission as well as allows for unexpected transportation delays.
 Patrons are asked to arrive between 6:00 and 7:00 pm for performances beginning at 7:30 pm and between 12:30 and 1:30 pm for performances starting at 2:00 pm to allow enough time for front of house staff to check documents and tickets.